Digital Citizenship and Online Privacy

 - Fact Check – NPR

-- Digital Literacy Videos – Teaching Tolerance
+- Digital Literacy Videos – Learning for Justice

 *Students should always ask a parent or guardian before registering an account online and/or giving out private information.